mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### Styles

 - Renamed `fade` to `alpha` to better describe its functionality.
+  The previous name was leading to confusion when the input color already had an alpha value.
+The helper **overrides** the alpha value of the color.

 ```diff
 - import { fade } from '@material-ui/core/styles';